 And while they can be a steady source of water, without substantial rainfall, brooks are the first to dry up, sometimes in a matter of days.
 Which makes the backstory on how the prophet Elijah’s public ministry began very interesting.

-As believers, we must always remember that faith is never based upon what we see, but rather on what we know God has said.
+As believers, we must always remember that our faith should never be based upon what we see, but rather on what we know God has said.
 When we refuse to appreciate the small brooks and blessings God gives us day after day, every river of provision we find on our own will eventually run dry.